17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Theodore Roosevelt National Park in September

-Evening programs in the South Unit’s Cottonwood Campground and Juniper Campground take place regularly during the fall and engage a lot of visitors.
+Evening programs in the South Unit’s Cottonwood Campground and Juniper Campground take place regularly during the fall and engage a lot of visitors, which is one of the many reasons to turn this adventure into a camping one!

 Do you love spotting animals in their natural habitat?
 Theodore Roosevelt National Park is a great place for it thanks to herds of American bison, wild mustangs, bighorn sheep, elk, mountain lions, and mule deer.